-Located in the heart of Sydney’s CBD, St Andrew’s Cathedral School is a vibrant, co-educational place of learning, providing students from Kindergarten to Year 12 with a strong academic program and extensive opportunities for involvement in sport, music, drama and outdoor education.
-One of the major attractions of St Andrew’s is the comprehensive student wellbeing program that seeks to enhance the social, emotional and spiritual wellbeing of every student.
+Located in the heart of Sydney’s CBD, St Andrew’s Cathedral School is an innovative, co-educational day school, providing students from Kindergarten to Year 12 with a strong academic programme and extensive opportunities for involvement in sport, music, drama and outdoor education.
+One of the major attractions of St Andrew’s is the comprehensive student wellbeing programme that seeks to enhance the social, emotional and spiritual wellbeing of every student.
 A Christian framework focussing on character development ensures students are equipped to grow socially, emotionally and spiritually.
 Every student is known and valued, and the highly experienced staff provide the support necessary for students to thrive.
 The school is close to every city transport hub and Town Hall train station is only five minutes’ walk away.
 The Senior College is located in the Bishop Barry Centre, providing a tertiary-style campus tailored specifically to the learning needs of students in Years 10 to 12.
 The NSW Higher School Certificate and the highly regarded International Baccalaureate Diploma Programme are both offered as leaving credentials.

-Head of School: Dr John Collier
+Head of School: Dr Julie McGonigle

 English (Advanced, Standard, EAL/D, Extension 1 and Extension 2 [Year 12])